sushantk08/scraper-entity-resolution/README.md

 ## Not built yet

-Raw document store, normalised relational schema, a UI, and a published benchmark (Abt–Buy or Amazon–Google) so the precision and recall above become comparable to published baselines instead of measured on a distribution I generated myself.
+Raw document store, normalised relational schema, a UI, and the matcher run on Abt–Buy so its precision and recall become comparable to published baselines — blocking is done, the classifier is not.
+Prices are blank 61% of the time on one side of that dataset and 46% on the other, so the price features need a "value is known" indicator before they can be trusted there.